TheNotary/cshrp_websocket_edu/README.md

 ## TODO

-- Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class
+x Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class
 - Look into a better implementation of the websocket server, streams blow
 - Make it so the webserver can have two clients communicate to eachother
+- Create an object just for WebSocketClient